jfenton/starbandits/README.md

 Installation
 ---

-1) Make sure all submodules are grabbed using: git submodule update --init --recursive
+1. Make sure all submodules are grabbed using 'git submodule update --init --recursive'
-2) Follow the instructions in the pixelboost README.
+2. Follow the instructions in the pixelboost README.
-3) Open the level editor using launchtools.command and choosing 'Run Editor'.
+3. Open the level editor using launchtools.command and choosing 'Run Editor'.
 Press 'Export'.
 This will export all relevant game data in the correct locations.

 Known Issues
 ---